Bryan Bishop: Role on The Adam Carolla Show

 Bishop occasionally participates in both conversations and performances on the show.
 One of Bishop's hallmarks is providing prerecorded verbalized and audio commentary by triggering humorous and relevant sound effects.
 Examples of Bishop's sound effects include the "correct answer" and "incorrect answer" bells/buzzers from Family Feud, or sentences spoken by others on the show, out of context.
 Bishop's sound effects are often referred to as "drops" on the show.

 Bishop is notable on the show for excelling in geek culture-themed competition segments, such as "Totally Topical Tivo Trivia", "Blah, Blah, Blog", "Gay Walking", "Nerd Walking", and "The Rotten Tomatoes Game".
 Bishop occasionally participates in improvisational elements of the show.

 Support for Bishop's fight with cancer and his $100,000 win on Who Wants to be a Millionaire are occasionally discussed on the show.

 In January 2023, Carolla announced that Bishop and co-host Gina Grad would not be returning as regulars to the podcast, but would be future guests on the program.

 Other broadcasts

-Bishop also co-hosts a movie podcast called The Film Vault with former Loveline engineer Anderson Cowan.
+Bishop also co-hosts a movie podcast called The Film Vault with former Loveline engineer Anderson Cowan, as well as The Bryan and Gina Show with Gina Grad for LA Mag.